 Focus on doing good business, even if difficult times

-If you actually spend some time reading the Search Quality Rater’s Guidelines without an SEO lens, it is all about ensuring that your business has a good reputation.
-Having a good reputation is a byproduct of doing good business and doing good business is all about ensuring your customers are happy and satisfied.
-Word of mouth marketing is a really powerful tool which is free, and the effect of it compounds over time.
+If you actually spend some time reading the Search Quality Rater’s Guidelines without an SEO lens, it is all about ensuring that your business does what you say it does and has earned a good reputation over time.
+Because a good reputation comes when you do good business, and consistently make sure your customers are happy and satisfied.

 Jason Mun is the Search Director for Overdose Digital.
 With over a decade of search experience, he leads the charge on all things SEO for both the Melbourne and wider global offices.